 What is Early Start Denver Model (ESDM)?

-Early Start Denver Model (ESDM) is a comprehensive, behavioral early intervention program for young children with or suspected of having Autism.
+Early Start Denver Model (ESDM) is a comprehensive, behavioral early intervention program for young children with or suspected of having Autism Spectrum Disorder.
 Children receiving ESDM are typically between 12-48 months of age.
 ESDM is a play-based intervention that focuses on communication, social attention, imitation and play skills.
 Gross and fine motor skills, as well as personal independence skills are also targeted.
 All skills are taught within enjoyable, social interactions.

 The ESDM model includes a Curriculum Assessment that clinicians use to assess the child’s current performance in a variety of developmental domains.
 These domains are: expressive and receptive communication, social skills and joint attention, imitation, cognition, play skills, fine and gross motors skills and personal independence skills.
 Through the clinician’s observations and parent/caregiver’s report, a picture is built of the strengths and needs of the child in each developmental domain.
 The result of this assessment are used to create an individualized program for each child that incorporates goals from each domain.